 Domaine de Courteillac Vineyards, Terroir, Grapes, Winemaking

-On average, the vines are maintained with at about 15 years of age.
+On average, the vines are maintained at about 15 years of age.
 The terroir of Domaine de Courteillac is clay and limestone soils.
 Domaine de Courteillac is situated southeast of St. Emilion, close to the Dordogne river.
 The vineyard enjoys one of the highest elevations in the Entre Deux Mers appellation.

 The wines are aged in 33% new, French oak barrels for between 14 and 16 months.
 Close to 12,000 cases per year are produced of Domaine de Courteillac.
 There is a second wine, C de Courteillac.
 Previously, the second wine was sold under the name of Domaine Fleur de Courteillac.